 MISSED WORK DUE TO UNFORESEEN ABSENCE: At a minimum, students will have one (1) class day to make up work assigned on the day they were absent.
-A teacher may set a maximum time allowable to make up work for his class per his syllabus.
+A teacher may set a maximum time allowable to make up work for his/her class per the syllabus.